American Society of Plastic Surgeons

 • Flap techniques: Surgical techniques used to reposition your own skin, muscle and fat to reconstruct or cover your breast.

-• Flexor tendon: A tendon which serves to bend a body part.
+• Flexor tendon: A tendon that serves to bend a body part.

 • Frozen section: A surgical procedure in which the cancerous lesion is removed and microscopically examined by a pathologist prior to wound closure to ensure all cancerous cells have been removed.